maxhebditch/tidyfasta-gui/README.md

 ![Non canonical AA](images/tidyFASTA-badAA.png)

 ### Features
-tidyFASTA is a cross platform application (Window, Mac OS X, Linux) and is available free of charge and without registration.
+tidyFASTA is a cross platform application (Windows, Mac OS X, Linux) and is available free of charge and without registration.

 ## Problems and fixes